GeekFunkLabs/midifoot/README.md

 ## Installing/Flashing

 You will need an AVR-C environment installed to build from source.
 A Raspberry Pi is quite useful as a build environment, as you can flash AVRs using the SPI interface on the GPIO header.
+The included Makefile assumes you are doing this - modify the `AVRDUDE` variable if you are using a different programmer.
 To install AVR-GCC on the Pi, enter
 ```
 sudo apt install gcc-avr
 ```